PredictioNN/intro_data_science_course/README.md

   - data velocity
   - data representativeness, bias, and ethics

-- **Learn and Apply the Stages of the Data Pipeline.
+- **Learn and Apply the Stages of the Data Science Pipeline.
 Implement Them in Team Projects.**

   - discuss examples of societal problems that can be addressed with data science